-You can move many stones if you push them hard enough.
-One of the most useful movable stones is the wooden stone, which you can use to build bridges across water and abysses.
+Many stones can be moved if you push them hard enough.
+One of the most useful movable stones is the wooden stone, which can be used to build bridges across water and abyss.
 This image shows how to build a bridge by dumping wooden stones into the water:

-Game objects interact with each other in surprising ways: You can use laser beams and movable stones to transform objects lying on the floor, for example.
-And many stones behave differently if you hit them with a specific object in the first slot of your inventory (the magic wand being the best-known object in this category).
+Game objects interact with each other in surprising ways: Objects lying on the floor, for example, can be transformed using laser beams and movable stones.
+And many stones behave differently if you hit them with a particular object in the first slot of your inventory (the magic wand being the best-known object in this category).

-Last but not least: Don't feel discouraged by the apparent complexity of the game!
-The behavior of most objects will become clear in due course.
+Last but not least: Don't feel discouraged by the apparent complexity of the game-the behaviour of most objects will become clear in due course.
 Some of the obscurer objects are explained in Chapter 3 [Some Game Objects], page 9.